CS-1400/CS-1400.github.io/_pages/formatting.md

 [Run on Repl.it](https://repl.it/@bianca_ruiz/f-strings#main.py){: .btn }

 ## Escape Sequences
 Escape sequences allow you to include symbols and characters inside string literals using a backslash.
 As an example, You cannot use a contraction with an apostrophe inside a string enclosed in single quotes.
-You would "escape" that symbol with a backslash.
+You would "escape" that symbol with a backslash:
 {% highlight python %}
 print('That\'s my favorite cookie flavor!')
 {% endhighlight %}